schlaepf/SudokuSolver/README.md

 005010300

 Whereas the zeros are interpreted as empty fields, which need to be filled by the application.
 If the input file is in a wrong format, the application will display a warning.

+After the startup of the program it looks like this:

+[Picture]

+After the input file is loaded the sudoku can be solved!

+## Testing (Not necessary to use the application but still interesting)